samdods/DZLObjcAdditions/README.md

 # Installing

+Available as a CocoaPod.

-Copy the DZLObjcAdditions directory into your project.
+Alternatively, you can copy the DZLObjcAdditions directory into your project.
 Import the relevant header files as you need them:
 * **@implementation_combine** defined in DZLImplementationCombine.h
 * **@implementation_safe** defined in DZLImplementationSafe.h
 * **@protocol_implementation** defined in DZLProtocolImplementation.h